ryanzhou7/hello_poetry/README.md

 (2).
 With poetry, you don't need to create a virtual environment, it creates it for you and "activates it" (not exactly, but just know that you don't need to do it manually).

+The "solution" version of the code will always be available.

+To access it, `$ git checkout project_create`

+That is, you should have this exact code if you followed along exactly

+Solution: `$ git checkout project_create`

 ```python
 # project_name/main.py